Outdoor Summer Series in the Rec Field

 Gamelan Sulukala, Plainfield’s own Javanese Court Gamelan, will present a concert of Indonesian and American Music for Javanese Gamelan.

 Javanese Gamelan is a group - or orchestra - of about 30 instruments ranging from huge gongs to tiny flutes with lots of xylophone and kettle type instruments in between.
 Gamelan Sulukala is a full court-style complement of instruments made in Java and fashioned from bronze and iron.

 Gamelan has a long history in central Vermont going back to the late 1960’s when Dennis Murphy built the first gamelan anywhere in the world outside of Java at Goddard College.
-This concert will feature a wide variety of music ranging from traditional Javanese to contemporary compositions written by Murphy, Jody Diamond, Barbara Benary and Sulukala members, Steven Light and Mazie O’Connor.
+This concert will feature a wide variety of music ranging from traditional Javanese to contemporary compositions written by Murphy, Barbara Benary and Sulukala members, Steven Light and Mazie O’Connor.
 Please visit Gamelan Sulukala’s Facebook page or website for more info.

 Craftsbury Chamber Players Kenji Bunch, viola & Monica Ohuchi, piano -Saturday, July 16 @4pm

 Kenji Bunch enjoys an active career as both a composer and performer.
 As a violist, he is widely recognized for his own groundbreaking works for viola, many of which are included on his 2011 debut CD Unleashed!
 Mr. Bunch also frequently performs both traditional and contemporary chamber music as a guest of ensembles and festivals throughout the country, and has a deep interest in American folk traditions and improvisation.